Assessment of

 General

-- cultural diversity and culturally responsive pedagogy
+- Knowledge about cultural diversity and culturally responsive pedagogy (or lack of it).

 Student Specific

-child-rearing practices and behaviors) and how similar or
+child-rearing practices and behaviors), how similar or

-- student's cultural identity and self esteem
+- The influence of Cultures in the student's cultural identity and self esteem

 - other